How to Store a Couch in Storage in 6 Steps

 If you plan to store your couch, you need to follow these six steps to maintain its good condition.
 Preparation is key—from cleaning your couch to clearing space and moving it in storage.
 Whether you’re storing your couch before moving or stashing away office furniture, you want to keep it clean and safe while in storage.
 Following these best practices will keep your furniture safe and organized.

 One final tip for how to store couch in a storage is to make sure you reserve the right storage size.
 This will ensure you have enough space to store your coach properly.
-See our storage size guides here.
+Reference our storage size guides.

 Is this your first-time using Shield Storage for your storage needs?
 Find a location near you!